TWiStErRob/twisterrob.github.io/_projects/inventory.md

 The categories evolved a lot during these months and the final result is a multi-tiered categorization which means that the user can chose how deep they want to assign the categories.

 #### Suggestions
 The research turned out to be so deep that --- as a side effect --- a new feature arose: automatic category suggestions.
-This means that whenever a new item is created the category can quite possibly be predicted.
+This means that whenever a new item is created, the category can quite possibly be predicted.
+I used a trie data structure to store all the keywords and a clever matching algorithm to allow for character mismatches in during lookup.
+A reasonable implementation is to allow at most 2 of any of the following mismatches: insert character, delete character, change character, swap two consecutive characters.
+This allows to match wild typos as can be seen on [one of the screenshots]({{site.urlimg}}{{page.images.inline.typos}}){:onclick="$('.clearing-thumbs li img[src="{{site.urlimg}}{{page.images.inline.typos}}"]').click(); return false;"}.
+Based on these matches a list of possible categories can be presented for the user to choose from.

 ### Validation
 As a proof that the model is feasible and the categories are a fit for a "normal" home (I guess I live in one, but who knows ;) I started a full inventory of everything I own resulting in more than 1600 entries.